netizenorg/netnet-standard-library/docs/API.md

 <dd><p>This function returns a random float (decimal) given a max value or a min/max range</p>
 </dd>
 <dt><a href="#random">random(a, b)</a> ⇒ <code>Number</code></dt>
-<dd><p>This random funciton can be used just like the standard <code>Math.random()</code> fucnciton in JavaScript, but it can also take a few different types of optional arguments.
+<dd><p>This random function can be used just like the standard <code>Math.random()</code> fucnciton in JavaScript, but it can also take a few different types of optional arguments.
 When passed an array, it will return a random item from that array.
+When passed a string it will return a random letter or word from that string.
 When passed number values it behaves the same as <code>nn.randomFloat</code> returning a random decimal value within a given range.</p>
 </dd>
 <dt><a href="#perlin">perlin(a, b)</a> ⇒ <code>Number</code></dt>
 <dd><p>The perlin method returns a perlinNoise object, which first needs to be seeded &amp;&amp; then can be used to return 1 or 2 dimensional noise from -1 to 1</p>